tadaszelvys/server-library/doc/Use.md

 ## Scope And Scope manager

-Access tokens issued by this library may have a limited scope.
+Tokens issued by this library may have a limited scope.
-The scope is used by the resource servers .
+The scope is used by the resource servers for example for operation limitations.

 Please read [this page](component/scope.md) to know how to create and use this component.